LCP

 Electric Picnic 2025 is officially sold out, confirming its place as one of the most anticipated events of the year.
 With a line-up packed with major headliners and breakthrough talent, this year’s festival is expected to deliver across every stage.

 To stay informed in the lead-up to the weekend, follow The Record Hub for the latest updates.
-From exclusive artist features and behind-the-scenes insights to limited edition vinyl releases inspired by the line-up, we’ll keep you connected to everything happening before, during and after the festival.
+From exclusive artist features and behind-the-scenes insights, we’ll keep you connected to everything happening before, during and after the festival.